Erebot/www.erebot.net/README.rst

 #.
 Go to step 3 and repeat. ;)

 ..  warning::
-    A pull request with no tests has less chances to be accepted than one that is fully tested and properly documented.
+    A pull request with no tests has less chances of being accepted than one that is fully tested and properly documented.